 - If the service will be based on a new design or a redesign of an existing site

-- If a content management system (CMS) is needed
+- Whether a content management system (CMS) is needed

-- If graphics and content are readily available
+- Do you have graphics and content are readily available

 - If you need your site to be mobile-responsive (Read our article here why mobile-responsive websites are a must!)

-- If there’s a need for multimedia elements such as for videos and Flash animation
+- Is there a need for multimedia elements such as for videos and Flash animation

-- If you need special features like SEO or e-Commerce
+- If you need special features like on-page SEO or e-Commerce

 Your website cost will also largely depend on your preferred option of whether to pay for a fixed bid or on an hourly rate.
 Fixed bids start at an average of $5,000 while hourly rates can cost you a $100 an hour until the contract is completed.